 I teamed up with my friend Hannah, who had a similar interest in the TEDx program, and we spent the year planning and organizing the first ever TEDxUniversityofTulsa.
 We started by sending out a notice to campus, asking students and faculty to nominate their friends or professors that have ideas worth sharing.
 We interviewed all of these nominees and selected eleven speakers.
 These speakers gave talks on a wide range of topics – from advocacy, to disability, to outer space.
 They shared original research and provided brand new perspectives on old questions.
 We also chose student performers: two spoken-word artists and a bluegrass group.
 One of the best parts of being an organizer is getting to help these talented individuals share their message and inspire others.
 Continue reading

-Today’s Tuesday With Tulsa comes to us from Sarah H., a senior Communications major from Norman, Okla.
+Today’s Tuesday with Tulsa comes to us from Kristina M., a junior Sociology major from Tulsa, OK.

 I fostered the desire to go abroad from the very moment I knew how easy it was at The University of Tulsa.
 Before even starting school at TU, I went on my tour of the campus and was given some statistics on how many students go abroad, proving how easy it was.
 Next was the decision of where I wanted to go to and when I wanted to plan this adventure.
 Location was easy.
 I read a book entirely set in Ireland and it was no contest that I wanted to see the same beautiful scenery described in the books I read, in person.
 Timing was something that took more forethought.
 I decided on going my sophomore year to leave open the possibility of me going again later in my college career.
 With that all decided, funding was the next question, leading me to an information session on the Gilman Scholarship, a nationally competitive scholarship that is based both off of need and merit.
 That info session changed the still tentative plans that I had made so far.